 - Solid mechanics

-Or focus your interests in a research group in areas such as:
+You can also focus your interests in a research group such as

 - Advanced power systems